kreative-kat/ko_ug_draft_conversion/user guide.md

 Kontain runs on Azure, Google Cloud, and AWS instances supporting “nested virtualization”, i.e. with KVM enabled.
 Check with your cloud provider regarding nested virtualization support and configuration requirements.

 On AWS, only “metal” instances (e.g. i3.metal) can support nested virtualization.
 For user convenience, Kontain provides an AWS Ubuntu-based AMI pre-configured with Kontain, Docker, and KKM.
-See “[Using a Kontain AMI on AWS](#using-a-kontain-ami-on-aws).”
+See “[Using a Kontain AMI on AWS][39].”

 ### Do I Need KVM or KKM?